The Complete Guide to the “Conan” Strain of Yeast

 - Escarpment Labs Vermont Ale

-To John’s (and Greg Noonan’s) credit, we have not heard any public complaints about their own proprietary yeast being commercially available.
-While homebrewers love having easy commercial access to a yeast of this caliber, there would really be no way for The Alchemist or any other brewery to completely eliminate the home use of their yeast.
+To John’s (and Greg Noonan’s) credit, we have not heard any public complaints about their proprietary yeast being commercially available.
+While homebrewers love having easy commercial access to a yeast of this caliber, there would really be no way for The Alchemist or any other brewery to eliminate the home use of their yeast.
 Any yeast can be re-cultured from cans, especially from those that are not pasteurized and still have a good bit of dregs left in the can after consumption.